One off overseas payment

 Firstly there’s foreign exchange rates and jargon to get your head around, then there’s the question of how to get your funds there safely and securely, whether you should go through a bank or one of the many online foreign exchange providers.

 This guide will run you through your options to help you make an informed choice.
 Just because you are only going to be making one transfer, it doesn’t mean that you should go with the most convenient choice for your transfer (ie. the bank branch or post office down the road).
 You could save a lot of money by shopping around and you’ll be surprised at how easy it really is to add foreign exchange trader to your list of skills.

-No matter which option you choose, in order to complete an international money transfer you’ll need to set up an account before you can transfer funds.
-This is because banks and FX providers need to comply with the Anti-Money Laundering and Counter-Terrorism Financing Act but fear not, signing up for an account is relatively straightforward and in most instances can be done online.
+No matter which option you choose, in order to complete a money transfer you’ll need to set up an account before you can transfer funds.
+This is because banks and IMT providers need to comply with the Anti-Money Laundering and Counter-Terrorism Financing Act but fear not, signing up for an account is relatively straightforward and in most instances can be done online.